citycoins/governance/ccips/ccip-019/ccip-019-pox-4-stacking.md

 CCIP-019 will implement a new version of the treasury contract `ccd002-treasury-v3` that replaces `.pox-3` with `.pox-4`, as well as move the balances and perform the delegated stacking.

+The pool operator send stacking rewards to a new reward-treasury contract.
+The community will vote on how to spend the stacking rewards in the future.

 > Note: this only affects the mining treasuries for each city, the addresses for the stacking treasuries will remain the same

 | City | Current                   | New                       |